 4. The Festival Has Become A Major Tourist Attraction

 Over time, the festival has grown to become one of the most popular festivals in Nigeria and beyond.
-Important to note, is the fact that it attracts a whole lot of non- Argungu dignitaries.
+Important to note is the fact that it attracts a whole lot of none Argungu dignitaries.
 After the memorable visit of Sultan Dan Mu’azu in 1934, the festival began to attract a steady flow of interested visitors from all over the country.
-Tourists and guests for the occasion trooped in large numbers from Europe, Britain, United States, Russia, South East Asia and neighboring African countries like Niger, Benin Republic, Cameroon, etc.
+Tourists and guests for the occasion trooped in large numbers from Europe, Britain, United States, Russia, South East Asia and neighbouring African countries like Niger, Benin Republic, Cameroon, etc.